 Summary: If you have separated from your spouse but have not divorced, this lack of a divorce judgment does not mean that you should not have an estate plan review.
 The lack of a divorce doesn’t mean you can’t change your plan; as long as you are mentally competent, you can update your plan.
 There are, however, certain limitations that the law imposes on the way you construct your plan when it comes to distributing your wealth, but updating your plan right away may still create certain significant advantages.

-spouse is entitled to anywhere from one-third to all of your estate.
+your spouse is entitled to anywhere from one-third to all of your estate.
 So, even if you create an estate plan, it must comply with these laws.
 If you create a distribution plan, whether in a will or a living trust, and you try to leave

-who have separated and divorced, but maintain an ongoing relationship, may also need to review their plans.
+couples who have separated and divorced, but maintain an ongoing relationship, may also need to review their plans.
 A divorce could substantially alter your plan, even if you expressly make no changes and do not desire to make changes.
-In many states,